codefellows/seattle-ops-301d8/class-08/lab/README.md

 ## Prerequisites

-- pfSense deployed as a VM in VirtualBox
+- A pfSense VM in VirtualBox, free from configuration settings from previous labs
-  - WAN interface set to NAT Network
-- User endpoint VM in VirtualBox (any Windows or Linux machine you have ready)
+- A user endpoint VM in VirtualBox (any existing Windows 10 or Linux VM)
-  - Set network adapter to the pfSense LAN interface

 ## Objectives